LieBtrau/digital-walkie-talkie/DigitalModule.md

+The use of a digital module has been taken into consideration, but it's not the best choice for this project due to the limited flexibility.

 # LoRa versus FSK
 Two parameters are important here : sensitivity and adjacent channel blocking or selectivity.
 Sensitivity is the minimum signal strength that can be received.
 Blocking is the ability to receive a signal in the presence of a strong signal.
 Sensitivity is important for long range communication, while blocking is important for multiple access communication.